jrehor/kcc/README.md

 ```

 <a name="typ-composite"></a>
-Of special mention is the **composite vector** type.
+Of special mention is the **composite vector** type, or could also say **mix vector**.
 Such vectors are either a mixture of atoms of disparate types, or contain something more complex than atoms, e.g. other vectors.

 ```q
  c:0,1,"a",2,3          /a char impostor among ints, c is composite